 As a small business owner, you have many responsibilities to juggle.
 It can be tempting to remove yourself from your business’s finances just to take something off your plate – especially if bookkeeping and accounting aren’t your strong suits.
 However, you should stay involved in your business’s finances.

 If you do hire someone to help with finances, should you audit your bookkeeper?
 The short answer is yes.
-Theoretically, if you keep yourself involved in your bookkeeper’s processes, you should be fully aware of the state of your finances, but it’s always a good idea conduct random audits to ensure all of your books are balanced and your bookkeeper is following proper protocol.
+Theoretically, if you keep yourself involved in your bookkeeper’s processes, you should be fully aware of the state of your finances; but it’s always a good idea to conduct random audits to ensure all of your books are balanced and your bookkeeper is following proper protocol.

-If your bookkeeper works remotely, AccountingDepartment.com also suggests that you include proper security protocols in the procedure manual.
+If your bookkeeper works remotely, AccountingDepartment.com suggests that you include proper security protocols in the procedure manual.
 Making sure the passwords used are difficult to hack, locking their computer when they step away from their desk, and having your bookkeeper work on a secure server that doesn’t allow files to be printed or downloaded are all security procedures you should invoke.

 [Looking for the best accounting software for your small business?
 Check out our best picks.]

 Follow these tips from NOLO to help you prepare for a smooth audit.

 Even if you bring on a bookkeeper and a CPA, remain involved in their processes; and if you have questions, don’t hesitate to ask.
 Whether you opt for scheduled or random audits, or the audit is internal or external, it’s still your business, and you need to know how it’s performing at all times.